Ālāp With Adesh

 In depth interviews with international contemporary artists, musicians, writers and graphic novelists, conducted by Morgan Quaintance.

+[Repeated from Monday 4pm.]
 A monthly discussion show about the social and political issues around the arts, hosted by Juliet Jacques.
-This week: the cultural legacy of the Russian Revolution - with Owen Hatherley and Ilia Rogatchevski.
-[Repeated Wednesday 7am.]
+This week: American writer and filmmaker Chris Kraus in conversation.

 A discussion show about African development with Sonny Decker.